What are institutionally prepared course descriptions?

 - actual printed pages from your former school's website;

 - a faxed copy of any of the above;

 - a faxed copy or mail of syllabi/course outlines direct from your former school.

 Under what circumstances do I need to send you institutionally prepared course descriptions?

-If you have studied at a recognized college or university outside Canada or the United States, you must provide detailed course descriptions prepared by your former institution.
+If you have studied at a recognized college or university outside Canada or the United States (in certain instances), you must provide detailed course descriptions prepared by your former institution.
 If course descriptions are available at the Institution's website, the exact URL to the webpage(s) OR printed copies of the webpage(s) are required.
 The outlines should include: overall course description, detailed list of topics covered, list of textbooks used, grading practices, number of weeks in attendance (excluding examination period), and number of lecture, tutorial and laboratory hours.

 If you have previously completed anthropology, business (e.g. accounting, taxation), biology, chemistry, economics, engineering, mathematics, psychology, physics or statistics courses, you must also provide institutionally prepared course outlines/syllabi, including an overall course description, detailed list of topics covered, a list of all required textbooks, and the number of lecture, tutorial and laboratory hours in order to evaluate previous studies.

 Please refer to York's Academic Calendar for more information on course descriptions and eligibility for transfer credit.